oykuaslan/miRCoopWebApp/docs/source/webapp/cancer_spec_analys.rst

   :width: 700
   :alt: Alternative text

+   Figure 2.
+Main panel for triplets.
+Here BRCA is selected as the cancer type.

 Users have various options to filter the results in this section.
 Users can filter the identified triplets with their respective triplet p-value, corrected triplet p-value.
 Also users can filter by whether the mRNA in triplets targeted by the miRNA pair is a transcription factor.